Cannabis in Italy: Historical background

-Recent developments
+2010s developments

 Residue of a THC-free Futura 75 cannabis sativa plant, after having been washed with ethanol to extract CBD for further research, at the Polytechnic University of Milan.

-The production of cannabis for both medical and industrial purposes has seen a resurgence in Italy in recent years, as a consequence of dedicated EU regulations, and the development of new technologies and innovative applications involving cannabis plants.
-In fact, said regulations are specifically referenced in the cannabis light Law 242/16 of 2016, of which one of the stated aims is the support and promotion of the hemp sector (Cannabis sativa L.) as a crop capable of reducing environmental impact in agriculture, reducing land consumption and desertifcation and loss of biodiversity, and as a crop to be used as a possible substitute for surplus crops and as a rotational crop.
+The production of cannabis for both medical and industrial purposes has seen a resurgence in Italy in the 2010s, as a consequence of dedicated EU regulations, and the development of new technologies and innovative applications involving cannabis plants.
+In fact, said regulations are specifically referenced in the cannabis light Law 242/16 of 2016, of which one of the stated aims is the "support and promotion of the hemp sector (Cannabis sativa L.) as a crop capable of reducing environmental impact in agriculture, reducing land consumption and desertifcation and loss of biodiversity, and as a crop to be used as a possible substitute for surplus crops and as a rotational crop".
 For these purposes, said law introduced looser requirements regarding the cultivation of cannabis plants with levels of THC below 0.2%, which came into force in 2017, and prompted hundreds of new businesses to start growing cannabis in several Regions, with the estimated cultivation area increasing ten-fold, from 400 ha in 2013 to almost 4,000 ha in 2018.

 The national hemp cultivation area involves more than 800 farms, mainly spread between the Regions of Tuscany, Piedmont, Veneto, Sicily, Apulia, Emilia-Romagna, Basilicata, Abruzzo, and Sardinia.
 The size of the individual hemp farms can vary from small patches of 0.001 ha in the mountains, to fields spanning more than 100 ha in the plains, particularly in Campania, and almost all of them use the harvested crops to produce more than one type of end-product.
 The certified seeds used for sowing can come from Italian Hemp Associations and Cooperatives, such as Tecnocanapa, Assocanapa, and Federcanapa; as well as from abroad, particularly Germany, France, and the general area of Northeastern Europe.
 In regard to possible future expansions, it is estimated that with the potential redevelopment of already-existing greenhouses, which either fell into disuse or were abandoned due to the crisis of the horti-floriculture sector, Italy would have ready access to a further 1,000 ha of farm land for the production of medical cannabis within secure environments.